bdaiab/big_data_computing_grader/README.md

-xqueue_watcher
+modified xqueue_watcher
 ==========

-This is an implementation of a polling [XQueue](https://github.com/edx/xqueue) client and grader.
+This is a modified version of [xqueue_watcher](https://github.com/edx/xqueue-watcher).

 Overview
 ========